Chionea: Predators

 One of the reasons why adults emerge in winter seems to be the absence of predators.
-However, "rock crickets" (Grylloblattidae) have been shown to feed on them.
+However, "ice crawlers" (Grylloblattidae) have been shown to feed on them.
 Because the cysticercoid form of a tapeworm species has been found in two out of three C. stoneana specimens in eastern Kansas, they also have to be eaten by mice, which are the tapeworm's host.
 The snow fly larvae likely take up these tapeworms via mouse feces.

 Parasites

 Tapeworm cysticercoids, possibly of the genus Hymenolepis, have been found in the abdomens of Chionea stoneana.

 While most likely not a parasite of snow flies, a species of nematode, similar to Rhabditis, can sometimes be found in a ringed capsule, which is called a dauer, around the neck of adult snow flies.
 Immature nematodes develop inside the dauer before ultimately dispersing from it.
 It has been speculated that the female nematode lays this ring around the fly's neck when it emerges from the pupa and cannot yet move properly.
 These nematodes are presumed to be phoretic, meaning that they use the snow fly as a mechanism for dispersal, and not snow fly parasites.